SWANTON VILLAGE POLICE DEPARTMENT

 5. Assisting and supporting the school administration in the timely identification and resolution of problems.

-6. Serving as a safe place for all young people; a sanctuary and sounding board for angry agitated, or at risk young people seeking relief from the pressures and problems of the day.
+6. Serving as a SAFE SPACE for all young people; a SANCTUARY and a SOUNDING BOARD for angry agitated, or at risk young people seeking relief from the pressures and problems of the day.

 7. An advocate for forgiveness, understanding, reconciliation and tolerance, and a guide to professional intervention and treatment.

 8. A credible resource for young people, parents and teachers.
-A problem solver and a contributing, participant in conferences and proceedings as necessary.
+A peace maker, problem solver and a contributing, participant in conferences and proceedings as necessary.

 9. A source of comfort, counseling and direction for young people in matters pertaining to their individual health, welfare and safety.